pranavraikar01/EduMap/README.md

 # EduMap

-This is a college major project
+This is a college Final year major project